GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 6.79.06

+Fixed bug in `gam calendars <CalendarEntity> update event ... removeattendee <EmailAddress>` that caused a trap if the event had no attendees.

 ### 6.79.05

 Updated `gam <UserTypeEntity> empty drivetrash <SharedDriveEntity>` to handle this error that